maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 - The root account was **disabled** and I could not log in into account.
 - To find the origin of this problem, I needed the access to the instance disk.
-- So I created a snapshot of the instance disk via the AWS console and created a new value using this snapshot.
+- So I created a snapshot of the instance volume via the **AWS console** and created a new volume using this snapshot.
-- Then I have created a new EC2 instance (in the same AZ used by the damaged instance) using the new volume.
-After mounting the new volume to the new EC2 instance's FS,
+- Then I have created a new EC2 instance (in the same AZ used by the damaged instance) and attached the newly created volume as a **secondary** volume.
+After mounting the new volume to the new EC2 instance's FS with
 ```
 sudo mkdir /mnt/rescue
 sudo mount xvf /dev/xvdf1 /mnt/rescue
 ```
 I was trying to find what was causing the problem.
-- It turned out, that the problem was in the `etc/fstub` file.
+- After checking the **system logs**, it turned out, that the problem was in the `etc/fstub` file.
 - The content of the file was
 ```
 UUID=b1e84820-06b0-4d3b-9b5d-edd836bd5895 / xfs defaults,noatime 1 1